Shinto and Buddhism - Japanese religions

-  You get the omikuji corresponding to the number.
+You get the omikuji sheet corresponding to the number.

-The good or bad luck of your fortune is indicated in it.
+The good or bad luck of your fortune is written in the sheet.

-Also the fortunes about health, academics, business, marriage proposals, and victory or defeat are written.
+Also the fortunes about your health, academics, business, marriage proposals, and victory or defeat are written.

 It is a long narrow paper, and usually you tie to a rope or a branch of a trees after you read.